pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="control-reconcile-behavior"></a>Control the Namespace Provisioner reconcile behavior for specific resources

-There are certain OOTB [`default-resources`](reference.hbs.md#tap-profile---default-resources-mapping) like the `ServiceAccount` that are annotated with a special annotation **`namespace-provisioner.apps.tanzu.vmware.com/no-overwrite`**.
+There are certain OOTB [`default-resources`](reference.hbs.md#tap-profile---default-resources-mapping) like the `ServiceAccount` that is annotated with a special annotation **`namespace-provisioner.apps.tanzu.vmware.com/no-overwrite`**.

 Any changes to the resources that have the `...no-overwrite` annotation are not overwritten by the [provisioner application](about.hbs.md#provisioner-carvel-app) that controls resource provision.
-If you want to restore the default state of those resources, you can delete them and the [provisioner application](about.hbs.md#nsp-component-carvel-app) re-creates them in their initial default state.
+To restore the default state of those resources, you can delete them and the [provisioner application](about.hbs.md#nsp-component-carvel-app) re-creates them in their initial default state.